-Studio in a School featured in the Brooklyn Rail’s ArTonic section
+Studio in a School Featured in The Brooklyn Rail’s ArTonic

-Studio in a school is featured in the Brooklyn Rail's May issue.
-The feature highlights the organization's origin, how it has grown to serve more than 32,00 students years, and what it aims to do in the future.
-Check out the story. here.
+Studio in a school is featured in The Brooklyn Rail's May issue.
+The feature, by art critic and independent curator Lilly Wei, highlights the organization's origin, how it has grown to serve more than 32,000 students a year, and what it aims to do in the future.
+Check out the story here.

-Studio in a School NYC has named arts educator Alison Scott-Williams as its new President, Board Chair Vivian Pan announced.
-Ms. Scott-Williams joins Studio NYC from the New Jersey Performing Arts Center (NJPAC), where she has been the Vice President for Arts Education since 2015.
-At NJPAC, Scott-Williams provided strategy, administration and program leadership in arts education.
-Earlier, she was Associate Vice President for Diversity and Campus Life at The Juilliard School in New York City, where she served in a variety administrative positions for more than 14 years.
-Read more.
+Studio NYC has named arts educator Alison Scott-Williams as its new President, Board Chair Vivian Pan announced.
+Ms. Scott-Williams joins Studio NYC from the New Jersey Performing Arts Center, where she has been the Vice President for Arts Education since 2015.
+At NJPAC, Scott-Williams provided strategy, administration, and program leadership in arts education.

-Studio in a School’s inspirational founder, Agnes Gund, was recently presented with the inaugural “Justice Ruth Bader Ginsburg Woman of Leadership Award” at a ceremony in Washington D.C.
-Justice Ginsburg presented the honor to Ms. Gund to recognize her groundbreaking …
+Studio in a School NYC’s inspirational founder, Agnes Gund, was recently presented with the inaugural “Justice Ruth Bader Ginsburg Woman of Leadership Award” at a ceremony in Washington D.C.
+Justice Ginsburg presented the honor to Ms. Gund to recognize her …

-Artist Marcia Grostein donates art sales for Studio
+Artist Marcia Grostein Donates Art Sales for Studio NYC

 Acclaimed artist Marcia Grostein created her photographic series, Brighton Beach Bliss, as her vision for an 'immersion in a utopia where multiple faiths, sects, races, and appearances are all welcome.'
 For the month of January, all purchases of prints in the series will benefit Studio in a School.
 Learn more here.

-Studio appoints new Director of Finance & Operations
+Studio Appoints New Director of Finance and Operations

 Studio in a School Association is delighted to announce the appointment of Gregory H. Pierson as its new Director of Finance & Operations beginning on December 16, 2019.
-Greg will oversee financial planning and operations, human resources, and information technology for Studio in a School Association, and day-to-day operations for Studio NYC reporting to Margo Amgott, Studio NYC’s Interim Executive Director.
+Greg will oversee financial planning and operations, human resources, and information technology for Studio in a School Association, and day-to-day operations for Studio NYC.
 Greg brings broad experience in each of these areas and a deep background working in arts education in New York City.